 Discovery in Brīvības Street Square

-Returning home from Russia, the owner of the building, Mārcis Paucītis, found only a pile of rubble where his house once stood.
+When the building’s owner Mārcis Paucītis returned home from Russia, he found only a pile of ruins where his house had once stood.
 The stable, however, had survived.
-It was rebuilt into a residential building, which is still located in the square.
+It was rebuilt into a residential building, which still stands in the square today.

 Evija Smiltniece,